Steve Ishmael

-Steve Ishmael (born July 18, 1995) is an American football wide receiver who is a free agent.
+Steve Ishmael (born July 18, 1995) is an American professional football wide receiver who is a free agent.
 He played college football for the Syracuse Orange football team from 2014 to 2017.
 As a senior, he ranked second among Division I FBS players with 105 receptions and broke Marvin Harrison's Syracuse career record for receiving yardage.

 Early years

 Ishmael was born in 1995, the son of Blessed and Darlene Ishmael.
 He attended North Miami Beach High School where he set school records for touchdowns, receptions, and receiving yards.
 His older brother Kemal Ishmael played as a defensive back/Linebacker for the Atlanta Falcons from 2013 to 2019 and is currently a free agent.

 College career

 Ishmael played college football for the Syracuse Orange from 2014 to 2017.
 In four years at Syracuse, he totaled 219 receptions for 2,891 yards and 18 touchdowns.

 As a senior, Ishmael had eight games in which he totaled more than 100 receiving yards, including 143 yards against Florida State and 187 yards in his final college game against Boston College.
 For the season, he ranked second among all Division I FBS players with 105 receptions and third with 1,347 receiving yards.
 He broke Marvin Harrison's Syracuse career record for receiving yards; he also broke Amba Etta-Tawo Syracuse single-season record for receptions.
 At the end of the 2017 season, he was selected as a first-team player on the All-ACC team.
 He was also selected as a semifinalist for the Fred Biletnikoff Award.
 SB Nation named him first-team All-American.